 To make some glue, in a small bowl, add 2 tablespoons of flour and mix with 3 tablespoons of water.

 Lay the wrap out flat like a diamond.
 Place 2 tablespoons of room temperature filling on the spring roll wrapper, about 2 inches above the bottom corner of the wrapper.
 Tightly roll the wrapper and filling half-way.
 Fold the left edge over right up against the edge of the filling, then fold the right edge over.
 It almost looks like an open envelope.
 Fold it up again, and seal with the flour mixture.
 Leave no space or air pockets.
 Cover all the spring rolls with plastic wrap to prevent drying out.
 They dry out easily.
 And finish the rest.

-Pour about 2″ of vegetable oil into a heavy bottomed pot and heat to 350F.
-(Tip: to test and see if the oil is ready: throw in a tiny piece of wrapper in the pot, and if the piece flew right up and has little bubbles all around it, then it’s ready.)
+Pour about 4 cups of vegetable oil into a heavy-bottomed pot and heat to 350F.
+(Tip: to test and see if the oil is ready: throw in a tiny piece of the wrapper in the pot, and if the piece flew right up and has little bubbles all around it, then it’s ready.)
 Fry the spring rolls a few at a time.
 Turn them over frequently so that they brown evenly.
 When they reach an even golden brown color, transfer the spring rolls on a paper towel and allow them to drain.
 Repeat with the rest of the spring rolls.